jviaches/projscope-tasks-source/README.md

 It has clean and simple design and yet functional for achieving your goals.
 As it is an initial version, there are a lot of exciting features on their way!
 To name just a few:

+**Collaboration:**

+Collaboration is highly welcomed in any form:
+- Designer ?
+Help us create most appealing UI!
+- Developer ?
+Bug fixes, refactoring, peer review and new features awaits you!
+- Tester ?
+Show us where we can improve!

+Regardless of your background feel free to roll up your sleeves and make this software one of the kind!

 **Scripts:**
 - Build for Production: `npm run build`
 - Deploy for Production: `npm run deploy`